mgadda/femtogrep/README.md

 # Overview

-minigrep is a few-frills tool for finding text strings in files. it has two redeeming features:
+femtogrep is a few-frills tool for finding text strings in files. it has two redeeming features:

-* it's default output is very human-readable
+- it's default output is very human-readable
-* it's very fast. like, 10x faster than grep.
+- it's very fast. like, 10x faster than grep.
 See _Performance_ below.

 # Installation

 ## Build from source

-cargo install minigrep
+cargo install femtogrep

 # Usage

 ```
-minigrep --help
+femtogrep --help
 No frills portable string searching

-Usage: minigrep [OPTIONS] <EXPRESSION> [FILE_PATHS]...
+Usage: femtogrep [OPTIONS] <EXPRESSION> [FILE_PATHS]...

 Arguments:
   <EXPRESSION>     The expression to search for